SkwdStudios/turup-s-gambit/Documentation/REALTIME_IMPLEMENTATION.md

 - Broadcast to self (to receive your own messages)
 - Presence tracking for improved reliability
 - Connection status monitoring

+### Presence Implementation

+Player presence is tracked using Supabase Realtime's presence feature:

+- Players enter presence when they join a room
+- Presence state includes user ID, username, and connection timestamp
+- Presence sync events update player connection status in the UI
+- Disconnected players are visually indicated in the game

 ```typescript
 // Channel cache implementation